Forgive me, I couldn’t resist the title with the S’s and all.

 Sometimes I hear from people that they don’t have a good homemade spaghetti recipe so they just brown ground beef and add a jar of sauce.
 Well that changes today!
 This isn’t much more difficult than opening that jar and it is so much tastier!

-On this chilly night we took the opportunity to drink the bottle of wine that we brought back with us from our trip to Portland It was as good as we remembered!
+On this chilly night I took the opportunity to drink the bottle of wine that I brought back with us from our trip to Portland It was as good as I remembered!
 Maybe better!

 The sauce line up: Celery salt is the not-so-secret ingredient.

-Some people don’t like mushrooms but we are fungi fanatics!
+Some people don’t like mushrooms but I am a fungi fanatic!

 Tomato paste thickens things up but can sometimes be difficult to get out of the can.
 To combat this problem I open both ends of the can and just push it from one side to the other.